The MPA + MS Student Affairs Administration Dual-Degree Program prepares students for administrative positions in college and university settings.

 By carefully structuring the sequence of courses, recognizing comparable course offerings, and using courses in one program to count as electives in the other, students are often able to complete both degrees in three years of full-time study without compromising the professional standards of either program.

-Successful completion of the dual degree programs results in two degrees: a Master's degree in Public Administration (MPA) and a Master of Science degree in Student Affairs Administration.
+Successful completion of the dual-degree programs results in two degrees: a Master's in Public Administration (MPA) and a Master of Science in Student Affairs Administration.